Sebastianhju/Runeterra-5e/Rules/Runes.md

 Whenever you score a takedown you gain a stack of Harvest.

 Once a turn when you damage a target you can choose to deal 1d6 force damage to that target.
 Once used this effect cannot be used again until you score a takdown or finish a long rest.
 This damage can only be dealt once to each individual target.
-The damage increases to 1d6 when you gain 10 stacks, and then again with 1d6 for every 25th stack beyond that.
+The damage increases with 1d6 for every 25th stack you have.

 ---